wp-plugins/affiget-mini-for-amazon/README.txt

 * **Pricing details**;
 * **Call-to-action** (an image representing a link to Amazon product page).

 Please note, that the presentation of Featured image, gallery, excerpt/introduction is defined by your theme -- AffiGet has no effect on how these elements are presented on your site.

-= Technical notes =
+= Built by professionals =

 AffiGet is **engineered to work nicely with all well-behaved WordPress plugins and themes**.

-AffiGet *works with all Amazon sites* (Amazon.co.uk, Amazon.de, etc.).
+Its functionality can be easily tweaked and extended with custom plugins via strategically placed programmatic hooks.

 AffiGet *can be easily translated* to different languages (contributions would be most welcome!).

-= AffiGet Pro =

-[AffiGet Pro](http://affiget.com "Upgrade today!") is a premium version of this plugin: it comes with **professional email support, extended configuration settings, and a number of widgets** (that integrate beautifully with Page Builder by SiteOrigin plugin to provide a fine control over the front-end presentation of your reviews).

 == Installation ==